wilteus/wilteus.github.io/docs/_posts/2022-05-22-browse-github-actions.markdown

 ![ghaaa screenshot](/assets/ghaa.png)

-Now I will reach out to gituhub and ask for it to be available in github.
+Now I will reach out to github and ask for it to be available in github.
 After using it, it's really useful!
 And I'm sure, many have already asked for it!